Setting up pages

 2. Select Create a Page.

-3. Enter a name for the page.
+3. Enter a title for the page.

 4. Choose whether the page is top level or lives "Under a Parent Page" and select the location.